learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 Everything in these equations represented with a "hat" (e.g. $\hat{y}$ rather than just $y$) means that it is an estimate or an approximation.
 The only part that is not using this notation is $x$, because we have the actual data values for the independent variable.

 So, how do you find the line with the best fit?
 You may think that you have to try lots and lots of different lines to see which one fits best.
-Fortunately, this task is not as complicated as in may seem.
+Fortunately, this task is not as complicated as it may seem.
 Given some data points, **the best-fit line always has a distinct slope and y-intercept that can be calculated using simple linear algebraic approaches**.

 ### The Least-Squares Method